“We don’t like the twins. You’ll learn about them soon enough.”

 All through the film, there are clues that hint at the mysteries within.
 Notice the many instances of “mirroring” within the film.
 There are mirrors everywhere.
 Reflections, everywhere.
 No one is who they seem to be in this world that Altman has created – a world as peculiar as the eerie twins that quietly linger in the background at the spa where Millie and Pinky meet one another.

 3 Women ends on an ambiguous note, which completely blurs the line between dreams and reality.
 The entire film is a dreamlike experience – a summer nightmare, rich with symbolism and unsettling imagery.
 The possibilities are endless with a film such as this, which focuses primarily on mood.
 You “feel” your way through this film, and perhaps this is the proper way to approach such material.
+Gerald Busby’s masterful score is the soul of the film, it’s atonal brilliance guiding us from moment to moment, never manipulating us into one emotion or the other, but simply existing in this space, in this world, with these characters.

 A masterpiece on every conceivable level, this film is Altman’s best, and is highly recommended.